 Each material has a different installation and repair cost; The type of material on your home and the condition of that material, the difficulty or how steep is the roof, and the complexity are the main factors that change the cost to repair your leaky roof.
 Does that make sense?

 The most common material used in residential homes is asphalt shingles.
-Here is a shortlist of the most common things we see that cause a leaky roof on these asphalt shingle roofs and the average cost to make the roof repair needed to stop the leak.
+Here is a shortlist of the most common things roofing companies deal with that cause a leaky roof on these asphalt shingle roofs and the average cost to make the roof repair needed to stop the leak.

 Leaky pipe collars or pipe flashing around your plumbing pipes or other pipe vent penetrations.
-The average cost to repair is $550-$1,150
+The average cost to repair is $750 to $1,250

 Leaky roof due to improper nailing during the original installation.
-The average cost to repair this could be as low as $550 if it is minimal.
-Typically these have low nails or nails backing out through the face of the shingles or in the worse case, whatever a complete roof replacement cost would be for your home, unfortunately, we have had to do on many homes.
+The average cost to repair this could be as low as $550 if it is minor damage.
+Typically these have low nails or nails backing out through the face of the shingles.
+Or in the worse case, this can cost whatever a complete roof replacement would be for your home.
+Unfortunately, we have had to do this on several homes.

 How Old Is Your Roof?